An exciting new project that you can be a part of…

 “A Tangled Web of History”

-A collection of over 500 artifacts, once kept in the home of a South Whidbey pioneer family, has now been revealed.
-These artifacts represent a remarkable outline of an unknown chapter of Washington State and Pacific Northwest history.
+A collection of over 500 artifacts, once kept in the home of a South Whidbey pioneer family, has been revealed.
+These artifacts represent a remarkable outline of an unknown chapter of South Whidbey and Pacific Northwest history.

-The collection tells the story of a wayward Portuguese whaler, Joseph Brown, who married a “high-born” member of the Coast Salish Snohomish Tribe, Mary Shelton.
-Their story illustrates how a major tribal village on south Whidbey Island became an epicenter of maritime trade in the Puget Sound, a destination of Euro-American settlers and summer homes of notable families.
+The collection tells the story of a wayward Portuguese whaler, Joseph Brown, who married a royal member of the Coast Salish Snohomish Tribe, Mary Shelton and settled at Sandy Point.
+Their story illustrates how a major tribal village on South Whidbey Island once an epicenter of trade between Indigenous tribes throughout the Pacific Northwest, became a destination of Euro-American settlers, developed into a maritime center and became a seasonal destination for families from the mainland.

-The artifacts speak to their children’s involvement in the investigation of white slavery trafficking and the illegal sale of opium and alcohol to Indians throughout the Pacific Northwest.
-Societal challenges of raising bi-racial families and the emerging role and rights of women are also featured.
-“Set against the backdrop of the Progressive Era from the 1880s to World War I, the parallels to the social condition of today are remarkable,” states Walker.
+The collection also tells stories of the experiences of Brown/Shelton family members working as undercover detectives for the Bureau of Indian Affairs and Department of Treasury.
+Investigations included prostitution and “white slavery” trafficking of women as sex slaves and suppressing the illegal sale of liquor and opium in saloons and on tribal reservations in the Pacific Northwest.
+“Set against the backdrop of the Progressive Era from the 1880s to World War I, the parallels to the social conditions of today are remarkable,” states Walker.

-The project team is eager to involve other organizations, Whidbey community residents and descendants in the greater Island, Snohomish and Jefferson counties who can assist with research and tell these stories.
-Grant funding is being pursued and a grassroots fundraising campaign is underway to launch formal research efforts.
+The project team is eager to involve other organizations, Whidbey residents, descendants and trade professionals (e.g., photography, printing, mapping, videographers, aerial imaging, surveyors) throughout the Puget Sound who can assist with research and tell these stories.

-Representatives from academia, historic organizations and government agencies at the local/state/federal level will help guide the research.
-Field surveys will use the collection to document and map the cultural landscape of Snohomish and Euro-American sites on South Whidbey.
+Representatives from academia, historic organizations and government agencies at the local/state/federal level are helping to guide the research.
+Field surveys based on the collection will document and map natural and cultural landscape remnants of Snohomish villages and camps and Immigrant sites on South Whidbey.

 The Project Team invites you to join them on a journey of remarkable courage, heartbreaking loss, and longing for healing of the moral condition.
-To learn more or donate, contact the Project Manager.
-You can reach Kyle at firstname.lastname@example.org.
+To learn more contact Project Manager Kyle Walker at email@example.com or 503-970-1151.

 Kyle K. Walker – Project Manager (pictured)